AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

         }
     }
   ```
+- The `input` directive on a `stage` allows you to prompt for input, using the "input step".
+The `stage` will pause after any `options` have been applied, and before entering the `agent` block for that `stage` or evaluating the `when` condition of the `stage`.
+If the `input` is approved, the `stage` will then continue.

 - the input directive is evaluated before you enter any agent specified on this stage, so if you are using a top-level agent none and each stage has its own agent specified, you can avoid consuming an executor while waiting for the input to be submitted.

 - with the same parameters as the input step.
-When you use the stage input directive rather than using the step directly, any parameters you’ve specified for the input will be made available in the stage’s environment, meaning you can reference parameters from the `input in when conditions, or in environment variables.
+When you use the stage input directive rather than using the step directly, any parameters you’ve specified for the input will be made available in the stage’s `environment`, meaning you can reference parameters from the `input` in `when` conditions, or in `environment` variables.

 ### Using Docker wth Pipeline